A Survey of Natural Language Generation: From Image to Text Generation

 \subsubsection{Visual Storytelling}

 Visual Storytelling not only needs to identify the correlation between objects in a single picture, but also Need to identify and learn the logical relationship between consecutive sequential images.
 In practice, Visual Storytelling is prone to problems such as single narrative words, rigid sentences, incoherent context logic, and lack of emotion in story descriptions. aims at generating a coherent and reasonable story with a series of images \cite{huang2016visual}.
 To deal with the issue that Visual Storytelling usually focus on generating general description rather than the details of meaningful visual contents, Li \textit{et al.} \cite{lin2019informative} propose to mine the cross-modal rules to assistant the concept inference.
 Yang \textit{et al.} \cite{yang2019knowledgeable} present a commonsense-driven generative model to introduce crucial commonsense from the external knowledge base for visual storytelling.
 Due to the limitation of maximum likelihood estimation on training, the majority of existing models encourage high resemblance to texts in the training database, which makes the description overly rigid and lack in diverse expressions.
-Therefore, Mo \textit{et al.} \cite{mo2019adversarial} cast the task as a reinforcement learning problem and propose an Adversarial All-in-one Learning (AAL) framework to learn a reward model, which simultaneously incorporates the information of all images in the photo stream and all texts in the paragraph, and optimize a generative model with the estimated reward.
+Therefore, Mo \textit{et al.} \cite{mo2019adversarial} cast the task as a reinforcement learning task and propose an Adversarial All-in-one Learning (AAL) framework to learn a reward model, which simultaneously incorporates the information of all images in the photo stream and all texts in the paragraph, and optimize a generative model with the estimated reward.
 To make the Visual Storytelling model topic adaptively, Li \textit{et al.} \cite{lin2019informative} introduce a gradient-based meta-learning algorithm.
-Previous storytelling approaches mostly focused on optimizing traditional metrics such as BLEU, ROUGE and CIDEr.
+Conventional storytelling approaches usually focused on optimizing metrics such as BLEU, ROUGE and CIDEr.
 In this paper, Hu \textit{et al.} \cite{hu2020what} revisit the issue from a different perspective, by delving into what defines a natural and thematically coherent story.
+In addition, considering the inability of previous methods to explore latent information beyond the image and thus fail to capture consistent dependencies from the global representation, Li \textit{et al.} \cite{li2022knowledge-enriched} propose the KAGS, a knowledge-enriched attention network with group-wise semantic model which achieves new state-of-the-art performance with respect to both objective and subjective evaluation metrics.